-Section C - Securities C.1 Description of the Common Stock The total number of shares of all classes which the Company has authority to issue is 9,900,000,000 which is divided into two classes, one is designated as Common Stock and to be constituted of 9,600,000,000 shares, each of a par value of \$0.01, and a second class is designated as "Preferred Stock," and is constituted of 300,000,000 shares, each of a par value of \$0.01.
-Any Common Stock issued in connection with this prospectus will have DTC number 428236-10-3 (being the US equivalent of an ISIN number).
+SECTION C - SECURITIES C.1 Description of the Common Stock The total number of shares of all classes which the Company has authority to issue is 9,900,000,000 which is divided into two classes, one is designated as Common Stock and to be constituted of 9,600,000,000 shares, each of a par value of \$0.01, and a second class is designated as "Preferred Stock," and is constituted of 300,000,000 shares, each of a par value of \$0.01.
+Any Common Stock issued in connection with this prospectus will have CUSIP number 40434L 105.
 C.2 Currency US dollar.
-C.3 Number of Common Stock As of February 28, 2015, there were a total of 1,817,558,730 shares of Common Stock in issue.
+C.3 Number of Common Stock As of January 31, 2016, there were a total of 1,736,936,115 shares of Common Stock in issue.
 HP has no partly paid shares of Common Stock in issue and neither HP nor any of its subsidiaries hold any Common Stock.
 The par value per Common Stock is \$0.01.
 C.4 Rights Attached to the Common Stock The stockholders as of the applicable record date are entitled to one vote per share on all matters to be voted upon by the stockholders.
 The stockholders have cumulative voting rights for the election of HP's directors in accordance with HP's Bylaws and Delaware law.
 Subject to preferences applicable to any outstanding preferred stock, the stockholders are entitled to receive rateably such dividends as may be declared from time to time by the Board out of funds legally available for distribution, and, in the event of our liquidation, dissolution or winding up, stockholders are entitled to share in all assets remaining after payment of liabilities.
 Common Stock has no pre-emptive or conversion rights and is not subject to further calls or assessments by HP or any restrictions on transfer.
 There are no redemption or sinking fund provisions available to Common Stock.
 Common Stock currently in issue has been validly issued, is fully paid and is non-assessable.
 C.5 Restrictions on Free Transferability of the Common Stock Not applicable.
 Common Stock is not subject to any restrictions on transfer.
 C.6 Admission to Trading Any Common Stock issued in connection with this prospectus will be registered with the SEC, and will be traded principally on the New York Stock Exchange ("NYSE").
 HP will not make an application to have Common Stock admitted for trading on any market of the Luxembourg Stock Exchange or any other regulated market of the EEA.
 C.7 Dividend Policy The stockholders of Common Stock are entitled to receive dividends when and as declared by HP's Board of Directors.
 Dividends are paid quarterly.
-Dividends declared were \$0.62 per share of Common Stock in fiscal 2014, \$0.56 per share of Common Stock in fiscal 2013, and \$0.50 per share of Common Stock in fiscal 2012.
-On March 18, 2015, the Board of Directors of HP authorized a 10% increase in HP's regular quarterly cash dividend payable to holders of record of its outstanding Common Stock, which will result in a dividend of \$0.176 per share.
-The increase will be effective when the Board of Directors declares HP's next dividend, which is expected to occur in May 2015.
-HP's previously announced dividend payable on April 1, 2015 to stockholders of record on March 11, 2015 will not be increased and will remain at \$0.16 per share.
+Dividends declared were \$0.67 per share of Common Stock in fiscal 2015 and \$0.61 per share of Common Stock in fiscal 2014.
+In fiscal 2015, HP paid dividends of \$0.16 per share of Common Stock in each of the first and second quarters and \$0.18 per share in each of the third and fourth quarters.
 In fiscal 2014, HP paid dividends of \$0.15 per share of Common Stock in each of the first and second quarters and \$0.16 per share in each of the third and fourth quarters.
-In fiscal 2013, HP paid dividends of \$0.13 per share of Common Stock in each of the first and second quarters and \$0.15 per share in each of the third and fourth quarters.
-In fiscal 2012, HP paid dividends of \$0.12 per share of Common Stock in each of the first and second quarters and \$0.13 per share in each of the third and fourth quarters.
 A stockholder's entitlement to dividends will not lapse while that stockholder remains a registered stockholder of the Company.
 There are no dividend restrictions in place for stockholders and no special procedures for the payment of dividends to non U.S. resident stockholders.